walt-id/waltid-identity/build-logic/README.md

   - (unfinished - as does not appear to exist anywhere within our modules)

 #### Libraries
+- `waltid.jvm.library` - You have a JVM library
 - `waltid.multiplatform.library` - You have a multiplatform library
 - `waltid.multiplatform.library.jvm` - You have a multiplatform library, but for now it exclusively provides JVM sources